tebelorg/Tist/README.md

 1. Upload the folders and files to your website root directory
 2. Setup /gist/index.php to your domain name and GitHub User ID

-/gist/index.php includes setup comments in uppercase for your action, and general comments in lowercase.
+NOTE: /gist/index.php includes setup comments in uppercase for your action, and general comments in lowercase.
+Make sure the hidden /gist/.htaccess file is also uploaded to your website.
+It helps to map a friendly URL to your gist.

 # Using It
 1. Create a gist in your GitHub account and save as raw text without extension